bartosz-bear/bapi/postgresql.md

 ## RECURSIVE COMMON TABLE EXPRESSIONS - `WITH RECURSIVE`

 - it's very different to a simple `CTE`
-- you will use a recursive CTE every time you work on a tree like or graph-type data structure
+- you will use a recursive CTE every time you work on a tree like or graph-type data structure (may represent some type of hierarchy)
 - they must use `UNION` keyword
 - recursive `CTE`s are one of the most challenging parts of SQL
+- there are two virtual tables created during execution of recursive `CTE`, the results table and the working table
+- query in the recursive `CTE` (before `UNION` keyword) is a non-recursive query and it's run only once (before the recursive function runs) and is used to populate the the results table AND the working table with some initial records
+- query after the `UNION` keyword is a recursive query and is run several time based on the `WHERE` condition and some statement which modifies a condition (eg. `depth + 1`)
+- columns of both of these tables are defined by the arguments passed into the recursive `CTE` name (eg. `WITH RECURSIVE rec_cte_name(column1, column2, column3)`)
+- after the recursive query returns final results, the results set is renamed to a name of the recursive CTE and becames a table which the final query is run against

 ```sql
 WITH RECURSIVE countdown(val) (